 What Are the Other Fees, Charges, and Penalties?

-Though not all, some companies will add additional fees on top of the standard factoring percentage fee.
+Though not all, some factoring companies will add additional fees on top of the standard factoring percentage fee.
 These would include:

 • Application or Discount fees: an upfront fee for starting the factoring process.